U.S. consumer sentiment rose in early June by more than expected on improved outlooks for the economy and moderating inflation expectations.

 “Rising inflation remained a top concern of consumers, although the expected rate of inflation declined in early June,” Curtin said.

 Consumers are more upbeat as travel restrictions lift, the weather warms and health concerns ebb.
-At the same time, policy makers and investors are closely monitoring inflation expectations as the economy accelerates.

 Local journalism is essential.

 Give directly to The Spokesman-Review's Northwest Passages community forums series -- which helps to offset the costs of several reporter and editor positions at the newspaper -- by using the easy options below.
 Gifts processed in this system are not tax deductible, but are predominately used to help meet the local financial requirements needed to receive national matching-grant funds.

 Get the day’s latest Coronavirus news delivered to your inbox by subscribing to our newsletter.